citp/privacy-policy-historical/b/bo/bos/bose.co.uk.md

   * Go to 'Tools Menu'
   * Click on 'Options'
   * Click on 'Under the Hood'
-  * Under 'Privacy' section select 'Show Cookies'
+  * Under the 'Privacy' section select 'Show Cookies'
   * A new window should open called 'Cookies'.
-In here you can see all the cookies within your Google Chrome Browser
+In here you can see all the cookies within your Google Chrome browser
   * Click on 'Remove All' to remove all traces of cookies
   * If you wish to only remove a certain cookie, simply highlight and click 'Remove'